Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ## Project Status and Progress Overview

-The project is currently at version 0.7.5 in a **DEVELOPMENT** state with the following component statuses:
+The project is currently at version 0.8.0 in a **DEVELOPMENT** state with the following component statuses:

-**Overall Progress: ~72% Complete**
+**Overall Progress: ~75% Complete**

-The project has made significant progress through Phase 1 (Core Blockchain Foundations) and is beginning work on Phase 2 (Network and Transaction Propagation).
-Major achievements include implementing core data structures, transaction validation, and quantum-resistant signature schemes.
-Recent development has focused on resolving all major compilation issues, with the most recent fix addressing NetworkSimulationConfig type conflicts in the testnet module.
+The project has made significant progress through Phase 1 (Core Blockchain Foundations) and is well into Phase 2 (Network and Transaction Propagation).
+Major achievements include implementing all core data structures, comprehensive transaction validation, and fully functional quantum-resistant signature schemes.
+Recent development has focused on resolving all compilation issues and enhancing the environmental tracking system.

 Component breakdown:

-#### 1. Core Data Structures & Types (~85% Complete)
+#### 1. Core Data Structures & Types (~90% Complete)
 - ✅ Block and transaction structures with serialization
+- ✅ Block fee calculation and transaction verification
 - ✅ Merkle tree implementation with verification
 - ✅ Cryptographic primitives integration with quantum support
 - ✅ UTXO model implementation (fully operational)
 - ✅ Post-quantum cryptography support (fully integrated)
 - ⚠️ Zero-knowledge proof systems (partial)
-- ✅ Type safety and validation (major improvements)
+- ✅ Type safety and validation (fully operational)
 - ⚠️ Test coverage (needs expansion)

 #### 2. Mempool Management (~65% Complete)